Stuycs-K/final-project-3-sarkers-seamh/PRESENTATION.md

   - Now we are ready to analyze this image using Volatility

 - Windows
-  - We'll be using a program called DumpIt.exe
+  - You can use FTKImager

 - MacOS
-  - Working on this...
+  - You can use OSXPMem

 ### C Program to generate memory dumps on a machine
 [research](https://chaoticlab.io/c/c++/hacks/2018/08/08/dumpmem.html)